CodeBullet-Community/BulletBot/docs/In-Depth-Explanations.md

 Just like the method above, this method will start bulletbot in the background of the system, except when the system is restarted or shutdown, BulletBot will NOT be started upon system reboot.

 As mentioned in the description of the [service file](#service-file), if `bullet-mongo-start.service` is disabled, the run mode will default to this one.
 This applies even if you specifically started BulletBot with auto-restart.

+### Downloading and Updating BulletBot

+Every time you download/update BulletBot, the installers will first archive all of BulletBot's code currently in `/home/bulletbot/`, to `Old_BulletBot/${date}` (${date} is the time at which BulletBot's code is archived).

+Currently, the installers do not manage any of the archives it creates.
+This means that the number of archives it creates in `Old_BulletBot` will continue to grow and increase in size.
+If you would like to remove old archives, you will need to manually delete them.
+Each are labeled with the date at which they were created (formatted as such: Wed Apr 29 23:28:10 PDT 2020), which will make it easier identifying what archives are old and which ones are new.

 ## BulletBot Modules and Code